PlayMonster: 2012

 Patch Products was honored with a Wisconsin Family Business of the Year Award.
 The Work Hard—Play Hard Award was given to Patch to recognize the company's emphasis on family fun to promote togetherness.

 2013

 Patch Products, was the distributor of the Perplexus 3D maze game to independent toy and gift stores.
 It also became the new manufacturer and distributor of the well-known The Game of THINGS...
 Patch debuted its new collectible soft doll line Planet Sock Monkey which adds attitude and style to the classic sock monkey: each doll features a its own name, personality, clothing, and accessories.

 2014

 Patch Products was acquired by the private equity firm Topspin Partners.
 Shortly after, Patch Products grew with the acquisition of Onaroo, previously owned by American Innovative, LLC.
 This brand allowed Patch Products to expand into a new, complementary category of children's room décor.

 PlayMonster

 2016

-Patch Products changed its name to PlayMonster.
+In February, Patch Products changed its name to PlayMonster.
 The new name better reflected the company’s values and commitment to providing play for all ages.